 The Corpus Christi car accident lawyers at Herrman & Herrman, P.L.L.C. help people who have been injured by drivers who were texting while driving.
 Our distracted driving accident attorneys provide aggressive legal counsel to people who have been injured through others’ disregard for safety such as sending email or text messages while driving.

-Our attorneys are committed to holding unsafe drivers who text while driving fulling accountable for the harm they cause and helping our clients in South Texas pursue the compensation they need to move forward after a serious accident.
+Our attorneys are committed to holding unsafe drivers who text while driving fully accountable for the harm they cause and helping our clients in South Texas pursue the compensation they need to move forward after a serious accident.

 We can review the details of your accident and discuss your legal options for seeking compensation for medical bills and other expenses related to a distracting driving accident.
 Call us at (361) 882-4357 or contact us online to set up a free consultation.